cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 Please describe how reviewers can check the artifact's integrity and basic functionality.

+First, please install the appropriate docker version for your platform (https://docs.docker.com/).
 There are two docker containers, one for Wistoria and another for the Infer/Pulse comparison.
 Separation of these containers was done to avoid dependency conflicts.
 Please test that both are working using the following instructions:

 ### Wistoria

-In order to test the artifact, load the docker containers using the commands `docker load < wistoria_docker.tgz`.
+In order to test the artifact, load the docker containers using the commands `docker load < wistoria_docker.tgz` (use `docker load -i` for Windows).
-Run the docker container using `docker run --rm -p 8888:8888 -it wistoria_docker bash`.
+Run the docker container using `docker run --rm -p 8888:8888 -it wistoria_docker bash -c "/home/jupyterStart.sh"`.
 Open a web browser to http://localhost:8888/lab/tree/reachExpGPT which should show Jupyter lab.
 Open the notebook `ReachExpGPT.ipynb` and select the kernel menu at the top of the page then select restart and run all cells.
 That is `Kernel -> Restart Kernel and Run All Cells...`.